iterative/example-repos-dev/example-get-started/code/README.md

 ## Project structure

 The data files, DVC files, and results change as stages are created one by one.
-After cloning and using [`dvc pull`](https://man.dvc.org/pull) to download data tracked by DVC, the workspace should look like this:
+After cloning and using [`dvc pull`](https://man.dvc.org/pull) to download data, models, and plots tracked by DVC, the workspace should look like this:

 ```console
 $ tree